yokecd/docs/src/content/docs/yokecd.md

       containers:
         - name: yokecd
           image: ghcr.io/yokecd/yokecd:latest # or any version you prefer
-          imagePullPolicy: IfNotPresent # use the imagePullPolicy that best fits your needs.
+          imagePullPolicy: IfNotPresent # use the imagePullPolicy that best fits your needs
           command:
             - /var/run/argocd/argocd-cmp-server
           securityContext: # required by argocd cmp spec.
 Must be user 999.